+A locking mandibular reconstruction plate is chosen to bridge the defect.
+This should be a load bearing plate (eg. 2.4 mm).
+Alternatively a preshaped anatomical reconstruction plate can also be used.
 The plate is then bent to match the template.
-The plate is placed onto the mandible and final adjustments are made to produce a near perfect shape.
+The plate is placed onto the mandible and final adjustments are made to produce a near perfect fit.

 Two skin paddles are usually required for reconstruction of this defect, one for mucosal reconstruction and one for skin coverage.
 In this case, the skin paddles can be harvested in both transverse and vertical orientations (scapular and parascapular respectively).
 The skin paddles are best harvested as a single unit and separated once the bone segment has been fixed in place.

-The length of the perforators to either skin paddle allows the skin segments to be positioned well distant from the bone segment, thus allowing for a tension free closure of almost any skin and mucosal defect in the neck.
+The length of the perforators to either skin paddle allows the skin segments to be positioned well distant from the bone segment, thus allowing for a tension free closure of almost any skin and mucosal defect in the face or neck